 Open Space means all land and water areas, either publicly or privately owned, that contribute to community building by preserving rural landscapes and providing residents opportunities for passive and active recreation.
-Open space may include current and future parks, environmentally significant areas and other natural areas, pathways and trails, greenways, land for recreation and community facilities, utility corridors including stormwater infrastructure, golf courses, parking areas, and small agricultural pursuits.
+Open space may include current and future parks, environmentally significant areas and other natural areas, pathways and trails, greenways, land for recreation and community facilities.